yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-030_ZIP_Code_Accepts_Alphanumeric_Characters.md

 - If alphanumeric is not allowed for the selected country:
   - Input should be rejected
   - Validation error should be displayed
-- If allowed (country-specific):
-  - Input should be accepted correctly